Venice, Los Angeles: Amusement pier

 Attractions on the Kinney Pier became more amusement-oriented by 1910, when a Venice Miniature Railway, Aquarium, Virginia Reel, Whip, Racing Derby, and other rides and game booths were added.
 Since the business district was allotted only three one-block-long streets, and the City Hall was more than a mile away, other competing business districts developed.
 Unfortunately, this created a fractious political climate.
 Kinney, however, governed with an iron hand and kept things in check.
 When he died in November 1920, Venice became harder to govern.
 With the amusement pier burning six weeks later in December 1920, and Prohibition (which had begun the previous January), the town's tax revenue was severely affected.

 The Kinney family rebuilt their amusement pier quickly to compete with Ocean Park's Pickering Pleasure Pier and the new Sunset Pier.
-When it opened it had two roller coasters, a new Racing Derby, a Noah's Ark, a Mill Chutes, and many other rides.
+When it opened, it had two roller coasters, a new Racing Derby, a Noah's Ark, a Mill Chutes, and many other rides.
 By 1925, with the addition of a third coaster, a tall Dragon Slide, Fun House, and Flying Circus aerial ride, it was the finest amusement pier on the West Coast.
 Several hundred thousand tourists visited on weekends.
 In 1923, Charles Lick built the Lick Pier at Navy Street in Venice, adjacent to the Ocean Park Pier at Pier Avenue in Ocean Park.
 Another pier was planned for Venice in 1925 at Leona Street (now Washington Street).
-For the amusement of the public, Kinney hired aviators to do aerial stunts over the beach.
-One of them, movie aviator and Venice airport owner B. H. DeLay, implemented the first lighted airport in the United States on DeLay Field (previously known as Ince Field).
-After a marine rescue attempt was thwarted, he organized the first aerial police force in the nation.
-DeLay performed many of the world's first aerial stunts for motion pictures in Venice.

 Politics

-By 1925, Venice's politics had become unmanageable because its roads, water and sewage systems badly needed repair and expansion to keep up with its growing population.
+In 1922, the Venice treasurer James T. Peasgood was convicted of embezzling thousands of dollars from the city government.
+By 1925, Venice's politics had become unmanageable because its roads, water, and sewage systems badly needed repair and expansion to keep up with its growing population.
 When it was proposed that Venice consolidate with Los Angeles, the board of trustees voted to hold an election.
 Consolidation was approved at the election in November 1925, and Venice was merged with Los Angeles in 1926.

 Many streets were paved in 1929, following a three-year court battle led by canal residents.
 Afterward, the Department of Recreation and Parks intended to close three amusement piers, but had to wait until the first of the tidelands leases expired in 1946.